VandenbrouckeJasper/VandenbrouckeJasper/README.md

 ### 👋 Hello you!

-I'm a **Bachelor's student in Applied Computer Science**, specializing in **Mobile and Enterprise Development**.
+I'm a Software Developer, specialized in **Mobile and Enterprise Development**.
 I'm passionate about building software that truly serves user needs, and there's nothing quite like the satisfaction of delivering something that's genuinely appreciated.
 My main focus is on **web application development**, where I enjoy working **full stack** — from frontend design to backend architecture.

 ___